Is your dog’s skin itchy and you just can’t figure out why? Here are 5 TOP possible reasons why your dog could have itchy skin!

-Anal glands are small glands on either side a of dog’s anal opening.
+Anal glands are small glands on either side of the dog’s anal opening.
 They produce a particularly thick, smelly, oily liquid secreted by glandular tissue for identification and territory marking.
 This is the reason dogs smell each others bottoms when they meet and greet.
 Did you know that?

 Domestic dogs and cats have mostly lost their ability to empty these glands voluntarily.
-Passing normal firm stools puts a pressure on the rectum walls to empty the glands and to some degree, help to lubricate the anal opening in the process, making it easier for a dog to poo.
+Passing normal firm stools puts pressure on the rectum walls to empty the glands and to some degree, help to lubricate the anal opening in the process, making it easier for a dog to poo.
 Dog’s anal glands may spontaneously empty just by walking around, especially under stress, creating a very sudden and very unpleasant change in his odour 🙈.

 Anal glands fill for a few reasons but most commonly when the dog’s stools are soft (after a few days of diarrhoea), so there is not enough pressure to empty the glands.
 Whenever they fail to empty properly there’s a chance of becoming impacted (firmly pressed) or even worse, infected, which is then a very painful condition and requires urgent veterinary treatment.
-This results in pain, increased swelling and, sometimes, even abscesses and fever.
+This results in pain, increased swelling, and, sometimes, even abscesses and fever.

 If the anal glands don’t empty, they become swollen, but it’s not painful.
 It does, however, cause discomfort for the dog so he will try to lick his back end, nibble the base of his tail or scratch.